Obiasong/fullsatck-to-do-list-app/README.md

 ## License

-The To-do list app is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The To-do list app is open-sourced software